raravena80/oldblog/source/_posts/2014-03-07-docker-first-impressions.markdown

 $ sudo reboot
 ```

-In my case for Ubuntu 13.10 it says that if you want AUFS (AnotherUnionFS) support you need to install the `linux-image-extra` package:
+In my case, for Ubuntu 13.10 it says that if you want AUFS (AnotherUnionFS) support you need to install the `linux-image-extra` package:

 ``` bash linenos:false
 $ sudo apt-get update
 $ sudo apt-get install linux-image-extra-\`uname -r\`
 ```

-However, it turns out that my Ubuntu 13.10 already had the `linux-image-extra` package, so I didn't have to make any changes.
+It turns out that my Ubuntu 13.10 already had the `linux-image-extra` package, so I didn't have to make any changes.

 Next I had to run: